 Spin is a property of subatomic and atomic particles.
 While spin was originally thought of as a particle twirling on its axis like a toy top, this interpretation was soon considered inaccurate.
 Nevertheless, people often continue to speak of spin as if it were a kind of rotating motion.
 This is because the experimental results of particle spin, in certain ways, parallel the twirling of a classical object.
 (A classical object is one that follows classical, that is, Newtonian laws, rather than quantum laws.)

 One experimental result with electrons, in particular, is striking.
 Maxwell’s Laws of Electromagnetism tell us that a moving electrical charge creates a magnetic field.
-Thus, a spinning electrical charge, such as an electron, should create a magnetic field around itself.
-As an electron was found to generate a magnetic field around itself, physicists postulated that it’s spinning.
-However, their calculations soon showed that this is not possible in our physical reality.
+For example, electricity, that is, a stream of electrons flowing through a wire, creates a magnetic field around the wire.
+As an electron was found to generate a magnetic field around itself, physicists postulated that it’s moving and, possibly, spinning.
+However, their calculations soon showed that the electron could not possibly be spinning.
 But, the name for the magnetic quantum property, “spin,” stuck.

 Physicists have not yet developed a visualization of physical reality that underlies spin.
 But they are able to describe spin mathematically and predict its behavior in lab experiments.
 Really, what they are predicting, however, is the magnetic properties of quantum particles, not their rotational motion.
 The key to understanding spin is to realize that, whatever it “really” is, its physical manifestation is magnetism.